Dinner With A View: 24 London Restaurants With A Side of Scenery

 Searcys at The Gherkin

 Set on top of one of London’s most iconic skyscrapers, Searcys at The Gherkin is famed for its 360 views of the capital.
 Head here for a choice of lunch, dinner and afternoon tea.
-And for after-work or date night drinks, head to the Iris Bar on level 40 for a selection of botanical and champagne cocktails created by The Gherkin’s mixologists, as well as an extensive list of Champagne and wines.
+For after-work or date night drinks, head to the Iris Bar on level 40 for a selection of botanical and champagne cocktails created by The Gherkin’s mixologists, as well as an extensive list of Champagne and wines.

-Famed for its 360 views of the capital.
+Famed for its 360 views of the capital, as well as an extensive list of Champagne and wines

 Where: The Gherkin, 30 St Mary Axe, London EC3A 8BF